mendersoftware/mender-docs/04.Devices/03.Integrating-with-U-Boot/docs.md

     category: docs
 ---

+In order to support rootfs rollback, Mender requires integration with U-Boot.
+This page explains how to integrate U-Boot in your existing Yocto Project build environment with Mender.

 ## How to integrate with U-Boot

 When a device boots, it needs to decide from where to boot, and this depends on